-Fumitory is not used to great extent in modern day herbal medicine but it still has some medicinal applications.
-Fumitory has diaphoretic (sweat-inducing), diuretic and blood purifying properties, which makes it excellent for fevers and cleanses.
+Fumitory herb is edible and has powerful medicinal uses.
+Fumitory tea has diaphoretic (sweat-inducing), diuretic and blood purifying properties, which makes it excellent for fevers and cleanses.

 It is used both externally and internally.